 - Suicidal thoughts and attempts are on the rise given the increased frustration, depression and sense of hopelessness.

 It is the sense of hopelessness that concerns me the most.
-In my coaching of adolescents, I am encountering more and more young people who have adopted an “I don’t care” or “why even bother trying?” attitude because they have lost hope.
+In working with adolescents, I am encountering more and more young people who have adopted an “I don’t care” or “why even bother trying?” attitude because they have lost hope.

 If you think about it, losing hope makes sense if you evaluate your life and success based upon your community, relationships and authenticity.
 Relationships are always changing when kids move through elementary, middle and high school.
 The only stable relationships are in the home, which is why the nature of our relationship with them and how we approach our kids is so much more important today.
 They are more sensitive because of what they value and what they value is not knowledge, information and achievement but community/relationship.
 If, like in many homes, frustration, distance and conflict increases as our kids get older and hit adolescence, then our kids are more at risk.